Abhinav-ark/eggChain_DApp/README.md

     <img src="./Assets/mui.svg" title='MUI React' style='margin-right:5px'/>
     <img src="./Assets/tailwind.svg" title='TailwindCSS' style='margin-right:5px'/>
 </div>

-<h2 align='center'>About</h2>

-EggChain is a Decentralized Application based on `Etherium` Blockchain to track egg shipments from the place of production to the final destination of sale.

-Every transaction is public to the consumer, to view the entire history of every single trasaction in the `supply chain`.

 ## Features
 - [x] Creation of Shipments, one at a time or multiple entries at a time using `JSON` file format .